UBC-MDS/picfixPy/README.md

 #### Functions:

 ###### sharpen
-Given an image, increase the weight of the edges, (via convolution), returns an image.
+Given an image, darken the edges to get a sharpened effect, returns an image.

 ###### contrast
 Given an image, make dark pixels much darker, and bright pixels slightly darker, returns an image.